 French Occupation and Rice

 One of the many reasons that the country of Vietnam was so strategically important to the French is because of Vietnam’s ability to produce rice.
-The French needed the rice to be able to sustain some of their other French colonies.
+The French needed the rice to sustain some of their other French colonies.
 Rice production under the French rule of Vietnam became an important commodity.

 Japanese Occupation and Rice

-When the Japanese occupied Vietnam during World War II, one of the reasons Vietnam became some strategically important for the Japanese was because of Vietnam’s rice.
+When the Japanese occupied Vietnam during World War II, one of the reasons Vietnam became strategically important for the Japanese was because of Vietnam’s rice.
 The Japanese wanted the Vietnamese rice to send home to Japan as Japan had a huge rice shortage.

 10 Spectacular Vietnamese Rice Fields